About the office

 About Christopher Land

 Mr. Land is an order of the coif graduate of Tulane Law School.
-He practiced for over 10 years at international law firms in New York and Boston.
-Most recently, was a Senior Attorney in Goodwin Proctors' Energy Group and Products Liability Group before joining in-house with longtime client WHOI.
-Mr. Land also currently sits on the Editorial Board for The Journal of College and University Law.
+He practiced for over 12 years at international law firms in New York and Boston.
+Most recently, was a Counsel in Goodwin Proctors' Energy Group and Products Liability Group before joining in-house with longtime client WHOI in 2014.
+Mr. Land formerly sat on the Editorial Board for The Journal of College and University Law.

 Cited: The Horde is Over the Gates and in the Tower: Defending Against a Discovered Zero-Day Cyber-Attack While Protecting Your Intellectual Property and Research and Academic Integrity, Information Law Journal, p.
 2-7 (Autumn 2017 Vol. 8 Issue 4)